 Dividends require cash, and companies performing poorly often cut, suspend, or freeze their dividends.
 Monthly dividend statistics indicate that dividends are decreased or omitted during economic recessions at a greater rate than dividend increases or reinstatements.
 The opposite is also true.
 Dividends are increased or reinstated at a greater rate than decreased or omitted during periods of economic growth.

-Dividends are an essential aspect of understanding stocks.
-Dividends have historically provided a significant percentage of total return.
+Next, dividends are an essential aspect of understanding stocks.
+Lastly, dividends have historically provided a significant percentage of total return.
 Some studies have also shown that dividend growth stocks and dividend-paying stocks have lower volatility.
 In addition, qualified dividends are tax-efficient.
 Lastly, dividends are an indicator of a company’s health.
 For these reasons, investors should strongly consider investing in dividend stocks.

 Related Articles on Dividend Power